 One apparent feature of droplets generated in microfluidic devices is their monodispersity in size.
 Formation of droplets containing precursor solutions dispersed in a continuous phase and then initiation of crosslinking, polymerization or phase separation produces monodisperse microparticles of defined compositions.
+S. Zeng et al.

 The size of the particles could be tuned by simply controlling the flow rates of the disperse phase and continuous phase.
 This approach has been adopted to fabricate microparticles of gels [80, 81], polymers [13, 82, 83], and inorganic materials with designed physical and chemical properties.

 A more appealing feature of droplet microfluidics for particle synthesis is the capability of forming microparticles with complex structures that cannot be attained by any other method.
 For instance, by forming and solidifying droplets from two or more co-flowing streams of different chemical composition, one can fabricate Janus or even ternary particles of asymmetric chemical or geographical feature [82, 109, 110] (Fig. 10a).
 Aspherical particles could also be fabricated by taking advantage of geometric confinement of the microdroplets by the microchannels.
 Figure 10b shows aspherical particles fabricated by Xu et al. [111].
 A disk-shaped particle could be formed, for instance, by forming and solidifying droplets in a shallow microchannel which will squash the microdroplet into a disk shape upon formation.
 Several groups also exploited the formation of multiple emulsions [113, 114] to produce core-shell particles or capsules [27, 112, 115-117].
 Figure 10c shows a composite gel capsule that contains multiple oil droplets [112].
+These particles were fabricated by forming triple emulsions from gel precursor solutions and then allowing polymerization of the hydrogel.